dice-group/ida-pg/librarian/README.md

 ## 5. Future tasks

+The following tasks should be considered in the future.
+They are categorized by their importance for the long-term goals of IDA.

 -   [x] Develop a universal model to represent software libraries.
 -   [x] Develop a tool to automatically build models of libraries from their online documentation.
 -   [x] Develop an uninteractive code generator that takes user requirements and a library model and finds source code that satisfies the user's requirements.